wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 ## PagerDuty Notifications

-If one of the [alert targets](webhooks_alert_notification.html) is PagerDuty and you resolve the incident while the alert is still firing in Wavefront, two scenarios can occur:
+If you use the out-of-the-box PagerDuty alert target, and you resolve the incident while the alert is still firing in Wavefront, two scenarios are possible:

 - If there is a change to the set of sources being affected, that change triggers a new incident in PagerDuty.
-Changes to the set of sources being affected includes:
+Changes to the set of sources being affected include:

   - Newly affected sources are added to the list of existing affected sources
-  - A subset of the existing sources being affected are no longer affected
+  - A subset of the existing sources being affected is no longer affected

 - If all affected sources are no longer affected and the alert is resolved in Wavefront, then no new incident is logged into PagerDuty.

+You can customize this behavior using the PagerDuty [alert target](webhooks_alert_notification.html).

 ## Viewing Firing Alerts